noah978/Java-Minesweeper/README.md

 INSTRUCTIONS:

-    Download Greenfoot platform from www.greenfoot.org/download
-    then download this repository.
+    Download and install the Greenfoot platform from https://www.greenfoot.org/download/ Then download this repository.
     Open the project.greenfoot file.
+    Press the run button to start the game.

+    Alternatively, download and install the java software from https://java.com/en/download/ Then download and open the Minesweeper.jar file.
     Press the run button to start the game.

 HOW TO PLAY: